 The use of devices for distributed processing is embodied in the concept of edge computing, which shifts the processing load to the devices themselves before the data is sent to the servers.
 Edge computing optimizes performance and storage by reducing the need for data to flow through networks.
 That lowers computing and processing costs, especially cloud storage, bandwidth and processing expenses.
 Edge computing also helps to speed up data analysis and provides faster responses to the user.

 In the healthcare sector, for example, the rapidly expanding market of wearables -- such as Fitbit, Apple Watch and Google Android devices -- is driving growth in telemedicine and allowing healthcare providers to gather critical patient data in real time.
 The results are used for a wide range of big data processing and analytics applications designed to improve patient outcomes.

 2. Big data storage needs spur innovations in cloud and hybrid cloud platforms, growth of data lakes

 To deal with the inexorable increase in data generation, organizations are spending more of their resources storing this data in a range of cloud-based and hybrid cloud systems optimized for all the V's of big data.
 In previous decades, organizations handled their own storage infrastructure, resulting in massive data centers that enterprises had to manage, secure and operate.
 The move to cloud computing changed that dynamic.
-By shifting the responsibility to cloud infrastructure providers -- such as AWS, Google, Microsoft and IBM -- organizations can deal with almost limitless amounts of new data and pay for storage and compute capability on demand without having to maintain their own large and complex data centers.
+By shifting the responsibility to cloud infrastructure providers -- such as AWS, Google, Microsoft, Oracle and IBM -- organizations can deal with almost limitless amounts of new data and pay for storage and compute capability on demand without having to maintain their own large and complex data centers.